HAOoO-DC/ELLseg-Dataset/README.md

 This dataset is suitable but not limited to the following research areas:
 - Development and validation of medical image analysis algorithms.
 - Risk assessment and early detection of cardiovascular diseases.
-- Exploration of new biomarkers for EAT and LAA using machine learning and deep learning approaches.